Filmmaker | Photographer | Professor

 Sangsun Choi is a documentary filmmaker who specializes in the one-person production style.
 He is interested in discovering the unique meaning behind ordinary life through careful observation and artistic representation.
 Originally from South Korea, he has created numerous documentaries on subjects such as child labor, North Korean defectors, war refugees, people with disabilities, and immigrants.

 Choi is an Assistant Professor at Kennesaw State University's School of Communication & Media.
 As an educator, he has taught various media production and photography courses at three universities.
-He also serves as the director of the KSU Film Festival and the Georgia Communication Association Film Festival.
+He also serves as the director of the Kennesaw Film Festival and the Georgia Communication Association Film Festival.